 Regardless of whether you’re a morning person or a night owl, waking up to a messy, odorous kitchen is no way to start the day.
 A few minutes spent in the evening before you boot up Netflix is like giving your Tomorrow Self a little gift.

 I’m not saying you’ll suddenly wake in a joy-filled mood, ready to spring out of bed simply because your kitchen isn’t a mess.
 But you won’t find yourself grumbling and holding your nose as you shuffle to the coffee maker, either.

 Nightly Kitchen Cleaning Routine

 - Clean the sink: Scrub it with soap and water.
-If it’s scuffed or stained, sprinkle some salt or baking soda on it and scour until it’s clean.

-Of course, if you’re not following my daily cleaning routine you may want to do a few other tasks, such as:
+If you’re not following my daily cleaning routine you may want to do a few other tasks, such as:

 - Change the dishtowel

 - Microwave your wet sponge for two minutes